qensus-labs/venafi-vcert-gitlab-integration/README.md

 #### Usage with Docker executor

  * Define a job that calls `venafi-vcert-request-certificate`.
  * Ensure the job operates within the image `quay.io/fullstaq-venafi-gitlab-integration/tlsprotect-vcert`.
+We recommend that you specify a [tag](https://quay.io/fullstaq-venafi-gitlab-integration/tlsprotect-vcert) in order to avoid breaking changes introduced by new major versions.
  * Specify:
     - Connection and authentication details for either a TPP or for Venafi as a Service.
     - Certificate request parameters.